ruuda/blog/posts/2014-08-18-writing-a-path-tracer-in-rust-part-4-tracing-rays.md

 This would involve a heap allocation, so I opted for the first approach.

 Rust has a cleaner way to handle optional values: the `Option` type.
-The intersection and surface in Rust is defined like this:
+The intersection and surface in Rust are defined like this:

 ```rust
 pub struct Intersection {